Sidebilder

 rest.

-A legacy is to be deemed vested or contingent just as the time it is to take effect shall appear to be annexed to the gift or the payment of it.
-Where there is no substanthe legacy is contingent; provided a contrary intention is tive gift, and it is only implied from the direction to pay, not to be collected from the words or circumstances.
+A legacy is to be deemed vested or contingent just as the time it is to take effect shall appear to be annexed to the gilt or the payment of it.
+Where there is no substantive gift, and it is only implied from the direction to pay, the legacy is contingent; provided a contrary intention is not to be collected from the words or circumstances.

 A bequest subject to a contingency which does not affect the capacity of the donee to take is vested, and transmissible to donee's personal representatives.